fuzzdb-project/fuzzdb/README.md

 ```
 git pull
 ```
-This Stackoverflow gives ideas on how to keep your local repository tidy: https://stackoverflow.com/questions/38171899/how-to-reduce-the-depth-of-an-existing-git-clone/46004595#46004595
+This Stackoverflow gives ideas on how to keep a local repository tidy: https://stackoverflow.com/questions/38171899/how-to-reduce-the-depth-of-an-existing-git-clone/46004595#46004595

 You can also browse the [FuzzDB github sources](https://github.com/fuzzdb-project/fuzzdb/) and there is always a fresh [zip file](https://github.com/fuzzdb-project/fuzzdb/archive/master.zip)

 Note: Some antivirus/antimalware software will alert on FuzzDB.
 To resolve, the filepath should be whitelisted.
 There is nothing in FuzzDB that can harm your computer as-is, however due to the risk of local file include attacks it's not recommended to store this repository on a server or other important system.
+Use at your own risk.

 ### Who ###
 FuzzDB was created by Adam Muntner (amuntner @ gmail.com)